allison-d/Cluster/README.md

 - ggtree
 - bslib

-Two possible methods for running ShinyCluster include the R console and RStudio.
-Both methods will open ShinyCluster in a new RStudio window.
+Two possible methods for running ScopeCluster include the R console and RStudio.
+Both methods will open ScopeCluster in a new RStudio window.
 The app can either be run through this window, or in a Browser with the 'Open in Browser' link.
-ShinyCluster has six tabs, where the first tab 'Overview' describes the expected file formats for the CSV files that are uploaded to the app.
+ScopeCluster has six tabs, where the first tab 'Overview' describes the expected file formats for the CSV files that are uploaded to the app.

 1. R console: after installing the R libraries, one can run the following lines after adding their path to the 'code' directory in runApp().